dotnet/arcade/Documentation/ArcadeSdk.md

 nuget.exe restore eng\common\internal\Tools.csproj
 ```

 NuGet.exe may ask for credentials.
+Note: You need a [special version](https://docs.microsoft.com/en-us/azure/devops/artifacts/nuget/nuget-exe?view=azure-devops#download-the-credential-provider-directly) of NuGet to be able to successfully authenticate.

 2. Run build with the following arguments (choose values of `RepositoryName` and `VisualStudioIbcSourceBranchName` as appropriate):
 ```